Tensorleap-hub/MMFM/README.md

 <br>

-Investigating more lead to the conclusion that the model always choose “white” as the answer.
+Further investigation revealed two distinct groups: one with higher loss and one with lower loss.
+TWe found that the model consistently chooses 'white' as the answer, regardless of the actual conditions in the images.

 <div style="display: flex; justify-content: center;">
   <img src="images/white1.png" alt="Image 1" width="350" style="margin-right: 10px;">